Vaishnav-valsan/automated-review-rating-system/README.md

 - `app/` – for backend code
 - `frontend/` – for the frontend interface
 - `requirements.txt` – contains the Python packages used

+## DAY3 TASK DONE
+preproccesed and cleaned the dataset and uploaded it in the data folder named as cleaned data set and the raw data set is uploaded as a zip file because of the large size